-In our 6th sustainability reporting, this report continues to reflect the Group's efforts and progress in integrating long-term best practices into our operations, management and policies.
-Our goal for sustainability reporting is for more comprehensive disclosures and to facilitate open dialogue with our stakeholders.
 Through this, we aim to help our stakeholders attain a better understanding of the Company's role as a business partner and a member of the global resource supply chain.
 In addition, concerning the capital markets and regulatory environment, these disclosures will allow the investment community to make better-informed decisions.

-REPORTING SCOPE G SCOPE This report covers the sustainability efforts of the Group and all subsidiary companies under management during the reporting period between 1 July 2022 and 30 June 2023: Union Steel Holdings Limited YLS Steel Pte Ltd Union Steel Pte Ltd Yew Lee Seng Metal Pte Ltd Union Engineering Pte Ltd Hock Ann Metal Scaffolding Pte Ltd Hock Ann Marine Scaffolding Pte Ltd Gee Sheng Machinery & Engineering Pte Ltd Transvictory Holdings Pte Ltd Transvictory Winch System Pte Ltd All analyses in this report are based on the communication 19.
-Union Applied Engineering Sdn Bhd 20.
-YLS Holdings Sdn Bhd DATA the reporting scope unless otherwise specified. the Group's total workforce of 549 employees.
-Data concerning Group employees is based on REPORTING FRAMEWORK This report was prepared based on the reporting principles of Global Reporting Initiative (" GRI ") Standards.
-We have chosen to report using the GRI Standards as it is globally recognized for the comprehensive framework of its sustainability reporting guidelines.
+REPORTING SCOPE This report covers the sustainability efforts of the Group and all subsidiary companies under its management during the reporting period between 1 July 2023 and 30 June 2024: 1.
+Union Steel Holdings Limited 11.
+Steadfast Offshore & Marine Pte Ltd 2.
+YLS Steel Pte Ltd 12.
+BTH Holdings Pte Ltd 3.
+Union Steel Pte Ltd 13.
+Applied Engineering Pte Ltd 4.
+Yew Lee Seng Metal Pte Ltd 14.
+Promoter Hydraulics Pte Ltd 5.
+Union Engineering Pte Ltd 15.
+Marshal Systems Private Limited 6.
+Hock Ann Metal Scaffolding Pte Ltd 16.
+Marshal Offshore Marine Engrg Co.
+Ltd 7.
+Hock Ann Access System Pte Ltd 17.
+Fastweld Engineering Construction Pte Ltd 8.
+Gee Sheng Machinery & Engineering Pte Ltd 18.
+Used Equipment Pte Ltd 9.
+Transvictory Holdings Pte Ltd 19.
+Union Applied Engineering Sdn Bhd 10.
+Transvictory Winch System Pte Ltd 20.
+YLS Holdings Sdn Bhd reporting scope unless otherwise specified.
+Data Group's total workforce of 559 employees. concerning Group employees is based on the REPORTING FRAMEWORK This report was prepared based on the reporting principles of Global Reporting Initiative (" GRI ") Standards.
+We have chosen to report using the GRI Standards as it is globally recognised for the comprehensive framework of its sustainability reporting guidelines.
 We have referenced specific GRI Standards in our disclosures and compiled a list of the referenced standards at the end of this report.
-This report was published in accordance to the s (" SGX-ST ") Mainboard Listing Rules 711(A) and obligatory climate-related disclosures, we aim to reports.
-711(B).
-While our industry is not mandated for REPORT ASSURANCE We have not sought external assurance for our report for FY2023.
-Instead, to progressively improve the quality of our disclosures, we have engaged our internal auditors to complete an independent internal review of our sustainability reporting processes in FY2023.
-PUBLICATION INFORMATION Date of this report: 11 October 2023 Date of previous report: 11 October 2022 Union Steel's Sustainability Report is published annually.
-Feedback on this report or our practices is v corporate@unionsteel.com.sg. velcome.
-Please direct all correspondence to
+This report was published in accordance to the Singapore Exchange Securities Trading Limited (" SGX-ST ") Mainboard Listing Rules 711(A) and 711(B).
+The Group aims to progressively adopt a fully compliant approach to the Taskforce for Climate-related Financial Disclosures (" TCFD ") framework, with the objective of including disclosures in line with all TCFD recommendations.